 What do I do next?

 If you are not being paid superannuation, you should have a conversation with your training practice; you should document such interactions with your training practice.

 Remember that mistakes can be made; it is always good to approach these circumstances early on with open, honest communication and with the desire to amicably resolve any misunderstandings.
 If you need further support, you can contact the GPRA Registrar Advisor.

-You should also alert your Regional Training Organisation (RTO) that superannuation is not being paid so they are aware of what is occurring during your training experience.
+You should also alert your relevant College that superannuation is not being paid so they are aware of what is occurring during your training experience.
 Additionally, if you need support to have a conversation with your training practice, you can contact your Registrar Liaison Officer (RLO).